uclhal/Data-Science-for-Docs/00-lesson-00-intro_slide.md

 - Pair programming
 - Live coding / Tutorial
 - Install R & R Studio
-- make sure you have a google account
+- Make sure you have a google account

+## Mac OSX Users

+- Please open the Terminal app and type  and follow the onscreen instructions
+	+ Press `cmd`+`space`, then type 'Terminal' and type `xcode-select --install`

 ## Introducing the data